actionjdjackson/fetch_coding_exercise/README.md

 1. Split the bars in half, one half on each side of the scale, leaving out the last bar

-2. If the odd-man-out is the fake bar (i.e. the two halves are equal in weight), then click that bar's number.
+2. If the two halves are equal in weight, the odd-man-out is the fake bar

-3. If one side is less than the other, take out pairs of bars until the two sides are equal, and click the bar that was taken out last (before they were equal) on the lighter side.
+3. If one side is less than the other, take out pairs of bars until the two sides are equal, and the bar that was taken out last (before they were equal) is the fake bar.

 4. It will always find the fake bar within 4 weigh-ins, if not less.
 It averages 3.0 weigh-ins over 20 loops.